ProximaEPFL/prd/template/8-user_analytics.md

 - Effective **user retention** over time.
 We are aiming for above 60% returning users.
 - High levels of **user engagement** as indicated by posts, comments, and Centauri points (see Key Metrics above).
 - Positive **user feedback** and high satisfaction scores.
 We are aiming to achieve a user rating above 4 stars on mobile application stores after the first two months (Google Play Store and Apple Store).
 - Great overall **posts location coverage**.
-We want to see a dense concentration of posts with no dark zones (100 meters circle without posts) in all of the world's largest cities after 3 months.
+We want to see a dense concentration of posts with no dark zones (100 meters circle without posts) in large cities within 3 months after the launch of the app in each city.

 ## Analysis Plan